sahiljagtap08/Automated-Data-Annotation/README.md

    - Verify that Tesseract OCR is properly installed
    - Adjust the timestamp_roi coordinates to match your video's timestamp location
    - Try preprocessing options in `_extract_timestamp_from_frame`

+5. **GUI buttons not visible**:
+   - Try resizing the GUI window to see if buttons appear at the bottom
+   - Use command-line mode as an alternative
+   - Check if the window is maximized

+6. **Timestamp matching issues**:
+   - Verify that the unix timestamps in accelerometer data are in milliseconds
+   - Adjust the matching threshold (default: 200ms)
+   - Use the `--keep-temp` option to inspect intermediate files

 ### Debug Mode